iirisarri/UIMP-phylo_pipeline/README.md

 We will learn a few basic concepts to get you started inferring trees.
 Note that this does not want to be a comprehensive account of available methods, models, pipelines, etc. The phylogenetic literature is extensive and one can find very good information elsewhere (see a few suggested sources at the very end)

+A phylogenetic tree is a hypothesis of how our data (sequences) evolved.
+To select the most probable hypothesis we use statistics: probabilistic inference methods.
+These have explicit assumptions that can be tested and improved.

 ## Data in phylogenomics

 <<Data types.